jstifano/gateways-back/README.md

     The automated build is located on /.github/workflows folder, there you'll find the nodejs.yml file where all the steps to make the build job are described.

+    You can check the job working on "Action" tab inside the github repo.